janse180/dcaas/index.md

 * A configuration management system, such as puppet or salt stack, or simply use userdata script or cloudinit in the cloud
 * A monitoring system

-DCAAS provides example solutions to enable cluster administrators to easily set up a dynamic cluster in the cloud.
+DCaaS provides example solutions to enable cluster administrators to easily set up a dynamic cluster in the cloud.

 ## Reference architecture